 But thankfully, the California berries at the market were red and fragrant…and perfect to top this Strawberry Cream Cheese Dessert.
+And look for Florida strawberries from December to March.
 Make sure to check out all the magnificent berry recipes at the end of this post.

 A graham cracker crust was paired with a creamy cheesecake-like filling, then finished off with a sunburst of berries.
 Melted currant jelly is the perfect glaze for strawberries…it helps magnify their scarlet hue, providing an enticing gloss and subtle flavor.
 The guys skipped dessert when dining out last night…after asking if there were two slices of strawberry pie left at home.
 I’d say that’s a positive endorsement.

 - First, make, bake and cool a simple graham cracker crust.
 Of course, you can always buy a ready-made crust, but I like my pies in pretty pie plates instead of foil tins from the grocery store.

 - Use softened cream cheese and mix up the sweet, creamy filling.

 - Add the filling to the cooled pie shell and smooth the top.

 - Arrange whole strawberries or berry slices on the surface of the pie.